1KiritoS1/1KiritoS1/README.md

 # **I'm beginner Web Developer**
 > ### About me:  <br>
 ____
-I specialize in the layout of landings Figma or PSD, as well as the adaptability of the site and its animation.
+#### I specialize in the layout of landings Figma or PSD, as well as the adaptability of the site and its animation. <br>
 :white_check_mark: Layout landing pages <br>
 :white_check_mark: Adaptive layout <br>
 :white_check_mark: Animation <br>